Libba Bray

-Martha Elizabeth "Libba" Bray (March 11, 1964) is an American writer of young adult novels including the Gemma Doyle Trilogy, Going Bovine, and The Diviners.
+Martha Elizabeth "Libba" Bray (March 11, 1964) is an American writer of young adult novels including the Gemma Doyle Trilogy, Going Bovine, Beauty Queens, The Diviners series, and Under the Same Stars.

 Early life

 Martha Elizabeth Bray was born in Montgomery, Alabama.
 Her father was a gay Presbyterian minister, and her mother was an English teacher.

 She and her family moved to West Virginia for a brief period, then to Corpus Christi, Texas and finally to Denton, Texas, where Bray attended high school.
 At the age of eighteen, three weeks after graduating high school, Bray was involved in a serious car accident.
 She had to undergo thirteen surgeries over six years to reconstruct her face, and has an artificial left eye because of the accident.

 Bray graduated from the University of Texas at Austin in 1988 as a Theatre major.
 As a budding playwright, she felt it important to be in New York City.
 When her childhood best friend, already living in Manhattan, called saying she was looking for a roommate, Bray moved to New York.

 Bray is married to Barry Goldblatt, a children's book agent, and the couple have a son, Josh.